Dadi Pudumjee

-Dadi Pudumjee at AHA!
-Children’s Theatre Festival, Bangalore, India, 2016.

 Dadi Pudumjee is a puppeteer in India and he is the founder of The Ishara Puppet Theatre Trust.
 He was awarded the Sangeet Natak Akademi Award in 1992.

 He is the President of UNIMA and past member of the General Council of the Sangeet Natak Akademi.

 Biography

 Education

 Pudumjee is a Parsi from Pune, where he did his university education was in Pune later at the NID National Institute of Design and Darpana Academy of Performing Arts in Ahmedabad under late Meher Contractor, after which he went to the Marionette Theatre Institute in Stockholm, Sweden, and studied puppetry under Michael Meschke.